-Keith Smith is a Lecturer in Mathematics on a teaching and research track.
+Keith Smith is a Lecturer in Statistics and Applied Mathematics on a teaching and research track.
 His overarching research interest is to understand more about the mathematical and statistical rules and limitations for complex biological systems.
 His work to date involves network science, complex systems science, brain structure in health and disease, biological networks, and biomedical signal processing.
 He is open to accept PhD students along these lines.

 For 2021/22 Keith is the module leader for Mathematical Modelling and Quality Control for Business in Mathematics, and Statistical Data Analysis and Visualisation half-module for the MSc in Computer Science.
 He also teaches seminars for the Introductory Mathematics module in the foundation year for SST, and teaches for Statistical Applications to Data Analysis for the Degree Apprenticeship in Computer Science.

 - UKRI Innovation Fellow in Health Data Science, University of Edinburgh, Edinburgh, UK & Health Data Research UK, London, UK (Feb 2018-Jan 2021)